datarobot/datarobot-user-models/QUICKSTART-FOR-TRAINING.md

 off.
 10. You should see a top level tab called the `Model Registry` click on that, and then go into the custom model workshop
-11. Create a new custom training model with the target type Binary.
+11. Create a new custom estimator task with the target type Binary.
 12. After this, drag and drop the contents of the code directory into the custom model file drop
 14. Click on the big `Make Custom Blueprint` button